Ehanlion/mist_obsidian/1. Missions/Mission Phase 1/Mission, Welcome to Mist.md

 [[Barney Carper]]'s boat is named 'The Stan-ta Ray' since his dead best friend, Stand, loved Manta Rays, a common sight in [[The Distant Sea]].

+#### Getting down to the water:
+I heard players talking about diving down into the water.
+This is suicide.
+The cliffs near where the Stan-ta Ray sank are 200 feet tall.
+Regard the rules for [[diving into water]] for this part.
+However this is no path down, so players might opt for this.
+Climbing is of course an option but be careful --  a fall from the cliff may end up worse than just jumping.
+The cliffs are NOT perfectly vertical and slope outwards from their tops to their bottoms.

+Remember, 1d6 per 10 ft fallen. :)

+[[Barney Carper]] escaped because his ship sank in the early hours of the morning in darkness, he then treaded water and was rescued by another ship he was fishing with.
+They were both from [[Saddle-Port]].
+He screamed for help and the other ship grabbed him then left in a hurry for deeper water.
 #### The Stan-ta Ray:
 The ship is a 30 foot fishing trawler.
 The boat has sank in 80 feet of water, 100 feet from the shore.
 It has an elevated steerage deck with a covering.
 The lockbox is hidden under a plank on the steerage deck.
 Passive perception of 12 or above notices two large sharks lazily swimming nearby.